pattern

 to do something before someone else does it

-Ex: I was going to suggest that idea, but you beat me to the punch.
+Ex: I wanted to announce the news, but she beat me to the punch.

 clean sweep